A lot or a little?

 Is it any good?

-Battlestar Galactica's strength is the way its characters each choose to react to this untenable situation.
+The strength of this series is the way its characters each choose to react to this untenable situation.
 Commander Adama (Edward James Olmos) gives his crew a reason to fight by setting off in search of a planet long considered a myth -- Earth.
 Some choose to believe in this quest, while others decide the only way to survive is to put themselves first.

 One critical difference from the original show is that some of the Cylons are now identical to people.
 Boomer, a supporting male character on the first show, has been recast as a female Cylon sleeper agent (played by Grace Park), and her struggles to comprehend the fact that her human tendencies are little more than programming make for one of the series' most compelling storylines.
 Indeed, her confusion lies at the heart of Battlestar Galactica, as the viewers and the cast attempt to define what it means to be human.

-Families can talk about how they would react if they lost everything and had to start over.
+Families can talk about how they would react if they lost everything and had to start over, like on Battlestar Galactica.
 Some people would find the strength to protect their people, but others might turn inward and focus only on protecting their own interests.
 Though it's hard to know how anyone might act in a life-or-death situation, it can be interesting to speculate.
 What would your teens take with them if they had five minutes (or less) to leave the house?
 What would you do if the slate was wiped clean?